saimoon/saimoon.github.io/_posts/2016-06-23-linux-networking-an-internal-insight.markdown

 };
 {% endhighlight %}

-We are interested in *.probe* function, used by kernel to initialize the device.
+We are interested in `.probe` function, used by kernel to initialize the device.<br>
 For RTL, the *.probe* function is *rtl_init_one*.
 This func make alot of work to initialize the device.
 It's interesting to evidence the function *netif_napi_add*: